hargoniX/master/thesis/thesis.typ

 -    if h : !l.isNil ∧ lvl = l.lvl then
 +    if h : !l.isNil ∧ lvl = r.lvl then
        node l.data lvl l.left (node x lvl l.right r)
-     else
-       node x lvl l r
 ```
+This bug breaks the balancing mechanism and thus invalidates the `WF_insert` theorem.
+Chako is once again able to notice this for the abstract formulation of `WF_insert` but provides a
-As in the bisection example, Chako is configured to search for `AATree Nat` counterexamples to keep the
+rather unreadable counterexample due to the abstract `<` operation.
+When configured to search for
-output readable.
-In this configuration, Chako quickly reports the counterexample `t := node 1 0 nil nil` and `x := 0`.
+`AATree Nat` counterexamples, Chako quickly reports the counterexample `t := node 1 0 nil nil` and `x := 0`.
 To confirm the bug, we can run the broken `insert` operation with the counterexample, which yields
 `node 1 1 (node 0 1 nil nil) nil`.
 This tree violates condition 3 of the invariant, since the level of
 the root node is not greater than its left child's.

 #pagebreak(weak: true)

 = Evaluation <sect_eval>
-In this section I evaluate the behavior of Chako on a large set of problems derived from Lean's
+In this section I evaluate the performance of Chako on a large set of problems derived from Lean's
 standard library.
 Through this, I aim to answer three research questions:
 - *RQ1*: Is the fragment handled by Chako powerful enough to encode frequently used constructs and
-  types from Lean?
+  types in practice?
 - *RQ2*: Is Chako able to reliably discover counterexamples for the fragment that it manages to
   encode?
 - *RQ3*: How much does Chako's inherent unsoundness affect its false-positive rate in practice?
 In